-- Ask the student to describe their educational history.
-Listen to determine if their difficulties are long-standing or situational.
+- Ask the student to describe his educational history.
+Listen to determine if the difficulties are long-standing or situational.

-- Ask what they are doing, or would be willing to do, to improve their academic performance.
+- Ask what she is doing, or would be willing to do, to improve her academic performance.

 - Inform the student that there are services available that address learning difficulties, helping students to be more successful (specialized tutoring, learning strategies and techniques, extended time to take tests, etc.)